NHidayat/evday-pos/README.md

 <strong>Checkout</strong>

-Use the POST method and set the items data
+Set the POST mehod in route `/history` and set the items data.
+The subtotals of all items are automatically calculated

 ```
 {